 However, UQ is also one of the most affordable universities in the Go8, with students reporting lower fees than universities in Sydney and Melbourne.
-This means you can graduate from a highly respected uni with an outstanding student life experience while saving money on tuition fees.
+This means you can graduate from a highly respected uni with an outstanding student life experience while not spending top dollar tuition fees.

 Brisbane is the third-largest city in Australia.
 It’s a thriving place that blends global sophistication with a laidback and friendly atmosphere, so you can enjoy a mix of fun and relaxation during your student life in Brisbane.

-Despite its size, Brisbane is one of the cheapest major Australian cities to live in, with much lower accommodation costs than Sydney, Melbourne and Canberra.
+Despite its size, Brisbane is considered one of the more affordable major Australian cities to live in, with competitive accommodation costs compared with Sydney, Melbourne and Canberra.

-Off-campus living costs can vary widely depending on your suburb and housing, with rent typically landing anywhere between $480 and $1760 per month.
+Off-campus living costs can vary widely depending on your suburb and housing, with rent typically landing anywhere between $840-$2,480 per month.
 To keep this lower, consider sharing a house with other students – a great way to cut costs while also making new friends in Brisbane.

 For a cheap social outing, nothing beats a picnic with friends in one of Brisbane’s scenic parks.